drdaemos/xc5-docs/en/getting_started/x-cart_sdk.md

 Your YAML file must be located at the `path/to/yaml/file/install.yaml` path you pass to macro.

-There is an {% link "alternative way to load YAML file" rkBxHEfHw %}, if you prefer not to use X-Cart SDK.
+There is an {% link "alternative way to load YAML file" ref_D0r2w4WN %}, if you prefer not to use X-Cart SDK.

 ## Making demo dump for performance tests